Clinton High School (Clinton, Mississippi)

 Clinton High School is a suburban public high school located in Clinton, Mississippi, United States, serving grades 10–12.
-The incumbent superintendent is Dr. Andy Schoggin, and the principal is Brett Robinson.
-Assistant principals include Mrs. Areda Cockrell-Harris, Mr. Matt Fulton, and Mr. Drew Wardlaw.
-The athletic director is Mr. Brian Fortenberry.

 Demographics

-Clinton High School enrolls approximately 1,139 students per year in grades 10–12.
+Clinton High School enrolls approximately 1,290 students per year in grades 10–12.
 It is a separate campus from the Clinton school district's ninth-grade campus, Sumner Hill, which enrolls an additional 350 students.
 Demographic information about CHS and other schools throughout the Clinton Public School District is posted annually on the Mississippi Department of Education Web site.